mochacr0/react-training/README.md

 yarn install
 ```

-3. **Start the development server:** Start the development server to run the application locally:
+**3. Start the development server:** Start the development server to run the application locally:

 ```bash
 npm start